MicrosoftDocs/power-platform/power-platform/developer/plan.md

 :::image type="content" source="media/power_apps_dev_env_app_banner.png" alt-text="Power Apps Developer Environment app banner.":::

 ### Can I launch a premium app with a Power Apps Developer Plan in non-Developer environments?

-No. You cannot use the Power Apps Developer Plan to launch premium apps that are not in a Developer environment.
-You will need a valid Power Apps premium entitlement.
-[Learn more about Power Apps plans](/power-platform/admin/signup-for-powerapps-admin.md#choosing-the-right-plan).
+No. You can't use the Power Apps Developer Plan to launch premium apps that aren't in a Developer environment.
+You need a valid Power Apps premium entitlement.
+[Learn more about Power Apps plans](../admin/signup-for-powerapps-admin.md#choosing-the-right-plan).

 ### Are Managed Environment use rights included in the Developer Plan?

 Managed Environment isn't included as an entitlement in the Developer Plan when users run their assets.
 In other words, users&mdash;including makers running their own apps or flows&mdash;need a premium license in addition to the developer plan to run their assets in a managed, developer environment.

 ### Are Dynamics 365 apps available in a developer environment?

 No. Dynamics 365 apps can't be installed in a developer environment.
 You'll see the following message when you try to install them:

-"Installing Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service is only supported on environments that have been created with a database with the option to Enable Dynamics 365 apps set to “Yes”.
+"Installing Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service is only supported on environments that have been created with a database with the option to Enable Dynamics 365 apps set to "Yes".
 Try installing this application in an environment with a database and Enable Dynamics 365 apps enabled on it."

 If you want to explore Dynamics 365 apps, refer to the app-specific documentation for free trials, or to install them on existing environments.